Overview

 • The Human Development and Community Engagement Club, which provides networking opportunities, professional development workshops, career exploration, and social events;

-• Kappa Delta Pi Honor Society, which promotes academic excellence and a network for those who are committed to teaching.
+• Kappa Delta Pi Honor Society, the national honor society that promotes academic excellence and provides a network for future educators; and

 All CEHD students are encouraged to explore study away/education abroad opportunities.
 Numerous courses required for degree completion are available at Temple campuses in Rome and Tokyo, and at programs in places such as Oviedo, Spain.
-Education majors can also gain experience teaching English overseas in Chile, China, South Korea and other countries.
+Education majors can also gain experience teaching English overseas as well.

-Secondary Education World Language majors are encouraged to study overseas, when possible, in relevant foreign language-speaking areas through Temple or external study abroad programs.
-Temple offers semester and year-long programs at Temple campuses in Rome and Oviedo, Spain, as well as exchange options at the University of Puerto Rico and Universities of Hamburg and Tübingen in Germany.
+Secondary Education World Language majors are especially encouraged to study overseas, when possible, in relevant foreign language-speaking areas through Temple or external study abroad programs.
+Temple offers semester and year-long programs at Temple's Rome campus and Oviedo, Spain, as well as a few exchange options, depending upon major (program).
 Temple offers various summer language programs in Rome, Germany, Spain, and France.
 The Latin American Studies Semester program is an immersion experience available at Temple's Main Campus to all Spanish majors during spring semesters.

 Career Development